foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 > *Sequel and amplification of [Sébastien Picardeau's step-by-step study](/blog/2025-09-07-agentforwarding/) (Sep.
 2025).
 Same goal, fewer steps, and one new property: SSH multi-hop with the same physical key.*

-You ssh into ten machines a day.
-On half of them you sign a git commit, decrypt a file, or ssh further out.
-The textbook answer is to copy your private keys to each of those machines — and to trust that the next time one of them gets rooted, your secrets are not the prize.
+You ssh into several machines a day.
+On those, you produce digital signatures, decrypt files, or ssh further out.
+The textbook answer is to copy your private keys to each of those machines — and to bet that the next mass-surveillance push or cyber-attack will not take your secrets as the prize.
 That answer aged badly.

 The correct answer has existed for years (forwarding `gpg-agent` and `ssh-agent` over SSH), but the setup is fiddly enough that almost nobody runs it.
 We packaged that correct answer as a tool.
 It is called **`sshwgpg`**, it fits in 140 lines of Bash, and it ships in our test repository today.